The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Abstract

 \section{Abstract}

 We introduce the KPF SURFS-UP (\textbf{S}pectroscopy of the \textbf{U}pper-atmospheres and \textbf{R}e\textbf{F}ractory \textbf{S}pecies in \textbf{U}ltra-hot \textbf{P}lanets) Survey, a high-resolution survey to investigate the atmospheric composition and dynamics of a sample of ultra-hot Jupiters with the Keck Planet Finder (KPF).
 Due to the unique design of KPF, we developed a publicly available pipeline for KPF that performs blaze removal, continuum normalization, order stitching, science spectra combination, telluric correction, and atmospheric detection via cross-correlation.
 As a first demonstration, we applied this pipeline to a transit of WASP-76 b and achieved some of the highest signal-to-noise detections of refractory species in WASP-76 b to date (e.g., Fe I is detected at a SNR of 14.5).
 We confirm previous observations of an asymmetry in Fe I absorption, but find no measurable ingress–egress asymmetry in Na I and Ca II.
 Together, these results suggest variations within different layers of the atmosphere of WASP-76 b: neutral metals such as Fe I trace deeper regions with stronger asymmetries, while Na I and Ca II probe regions higher in the atmosphere where the ingress-egress asymmetries are weaker.
-These findings provide new insights into the complex atmosphere of WASP-76 b and highlight the power of using KPF for atmospheric characterization.
-More broadly, the KPF SURFS-UP Survey will observe a large sample of UHJs, using transmission, emission, and phase-resolved spectroscopy to characterize their refractory abundances, upper atmospheres, and 3D dynamics.
+Unlike some other ultra-hot Jupiters, our results are qualitatively consistent with GCM predictions of decreasing velocity asymmetry with altitude and do not require a high-altitude super-rotating jet that has been invoked for other planets (e.g., WASP-121 b).
+These results suggest that atmospheric circulation patterns in ultra-hot Jupiters may be more diverse than previously thought, highlighting the need for broader surveys to study how atmospheric dynamics depend on planetary and stellar properties.

 {\arabic{footnote}}